 - The allure of finance is working with money to buy and sell companies.
 Success is when a small stake in a large transaction generates a healthy payday in a short time.

-The attraction of operations is working with people to build and run something of value that is eventually realized through a sale, financing, or public offering.
+- The attraction of operations is working with people to build and run something of value that is eventually realized through a sale, financing, or public offering.

-Finance looks like the fast track to great wealth and has attracted the best students for decades.
+Finance looks like the fast track to great wealth and has attracted top MBA students students for decades.
 Operations looks like a long, hard road with a massive payday only for the few with enough dedication, talent, time, and luck to pull off a successful start-up from scratch.